Ebra7im27/Fluency-Quest/readme.md

 - Once logged in, you can manage your courses and favorites.

 ## License
 This project is open-source and is licensed under the MIT License.
-See the [Project].
+See the [https://ebra7im27.github.io/Fluency-Quest/].

 ## Contact
 For any inquiries, please contact me at [ebrahimmohamed2325@gmail.com].